 Instead they spent January 2018 hastily removing all references to Little Chef from the few remaining restaurants, and continued throughout 2018 as EG Diner before being totally refurbished to become fast food units.
 Several members of staff reported they were ultimately made redundant without acknowledging their long service of up to 45 years.

 Little Chef have had a huge cultural impact, often owing to their negative public perception from the past.
+There was a whole episode of the popular soap opera Crossroads themed around Little Chef taking over the business.
 There is a long-standing joke that Little Chef's chain of restaurants pre-dates the British road network.
 This joke lasted a lot longer than their restaurants.

-In July 2019, Hybrid Dining Ltd successfully defended the Little Chef trademark from another company who was hoping to use that name.
+Their subsidiary successfully defended the Little Chef trademark from another company who was hoping to use that name in July 2019.

 See also: List of Little Chef restaurants

 As detailed in its history, Little Chef experienced many different expansions, takeovers, and refurbishments, which meant that there was no single restaurant design.
 Even so, the customer experience was all about consistency, with each restaurant having long opening hours (almost always 7am to 10pm) and a waiting point and sales counter by the door, where there was often a very small shop.
 There would be a counter at the side, and toilets which were free even for non-paying customers.
 There would be a sign by the main road listing what was available.

 Its early, rapid expansion was key to Little Chef's longevity – at times Forte wanted to grow it by 40 branches a year.
 Each branch had a unique unit number, and most were situated next to main roads, alongside a hotel (Travelodge/Little Chef Lodge) and a petrol station.
 A number of franchised brands were later added.
 Discounts would be provided for lodge guests and registered 'friends' of Little Chef.